-- On the "Select your Organization Affiliation" page start typing "Rochester Institute of Technology" and select it when you see the name come up.
+- In Step 1, in the "Select your Organization Affiliation" box start typing "Rochester Institute of Technology" and select it when you see the name come up.

-- Supply your personal information and click “Continue to Step 3”
+- In Step 2, supply your personal information and click "Continue to Step 3”

-- Create a username, password and select a security question
+- In Step 3, Create a username, password and select a security question

 - Click “Continue to Step 4”

-- Provide demographic information and click “Continue to Step 5”
+- In Step 4, provide country of residence and click “Continue to Step 5”

-- Respond to Continuing Education Unit (CEU) Credit questions and click “Continue to Step 6”
+- In Step 5, respond to Continuing Education Unit (CEU) Credit questions and click “Continue to Step 6”

 CEU credits are available for purchase.
 This is separate from the certificate each user will receive upon successful completion of the course.
-Unless you need CEU credits for a job or professional association it is unlikely you need to purchase them.
+Unless you need CEU credits for a job or professional association it is unlikely you need to purchase them and can click "no".

-- Provide Institutional Information and click “Continue to Step 7”
+- In Step 6, provide Institutional Information and click “Continue to Step 7”

 - In Question 1 chose the Human Subjects "learner group" based on your role and the type of human subjects activities you will conduct.